 They now have seven, as well as four booster seats.

 Of course, it takes more than high chairs and a family feel to earn a spot on The Charlottesville 29.
 You have to serve good food, too.
 And, Beer Run does.

-Beginning at 5 pm all week long, the dinner menu is available.
-Monday it is a Cajun dinner menu.
-Tuesday is Italian night.
-And, the rest of the week is a monthly menu of American and international-influenced dishes that allow Chef Franco to showcase his talent.
+Beginning at 5 pm all week long, the dinner menu is available – a monthly menu of American and international-influenced dishes that allow Chef Franco to showcase his talent.
 For those with a lighter appetite, the sandwich menu is available at dinner as well.

-Finally, there is an all-day bar food menu of snacks like hummus and nachos, as well as heartier options such as Rock Barn bratwurst and an excellent bison burger.
-The nachos and bison burger are two of the three most frequently ordered food items at Beer Run, the other being a sandwich called the Turkey Trot.
+Finally, there is an all-day bar food menu of snacks like hummus and nachos, as well as heartier options such as burgers.
+The nachos and burgers are two of the three most frequently ordered food items at Beer Run, the other being a sandwich called the Turkey Trot.

 The Beer (and Wine)